1. Help Center

 3. Click the last word

-2. Use your cursor to move the Voice Cue sliders on the right rail to your desired level.
+2. Use your cursor to adjust the sliders for each desired voice cue in the right side rail.

-3. To remove a cue, click on the underlined section and click Reset.
+3. To remove any verbal or non-verbal cue, click on the section with the cues applied and click the Reset icon.

-4. To remove all cues from your script, click Clear All Cues above the editor.
+4. To remove all cues from your script, click Clear All Cues above the editor or hover to the right of your script to clear cues by paragraph.

-Yes!
-Once you add a cue to your script, click the Preview Clip button to hear your cue performance.
+• Once you add a cue to your script, click the Generate Preview button to hear your cue performance.

-Need to make adjustments?
-Just edit your cues and create another preview!
+• Need to make adjustments?
+Just edit your cues and generate another preview.

 Tips and Tricks

-1. Voice Cues perform differently across avatars.
-All of our avatars have a particular vocal range that is unique to them.
-The same loudness cue applied to Tobin may sound different when applied to Ava.
+1. Voice Cues perform differently across voices.
+Each voice has a particular vocal range, so the same loudness cue applied to Tobin may sound different when applied to Ava.

 2. Add Voice Cues to different text lengths.
 Adding a cue to a single word may not be as impactful as adding that same cue to a full sentence.
 If you struggle to achieve the right outcome with your cue, test different text lengths to see if that changes the performance.